 Hit your balls deep and with a lot of topspin so that they rise high above the baseline.
 When possible, hit high balls to their backhand side.
 If you have to, hit moonballs that land far back in their court.

 You can limit your opponent’s reaction time by hitting your shots early and on the rise.
 If you are able to limit their reaction time and control court positioning, you will have a leg up on your opponent.

 Vary Your Shot Selection

 Vary your shots so that the pace, spin, and height of the ball is always changing.
 You want to keep your opponent guessing.
 Keep in mind as well, however, that they will be able to change tactics quickly given the range of shots they have available.

 Mix in some slice shots to keep the ball away from your opponent’s comfort zone.
-If they like to hit their shots above the waist, slice can throw off their timing.
+If they like to hit their shots above the waist, slicing the ball can throw off their timing.
 If they tend to hit their shots lower, high topspin shots should make life more difficult for them.

 If you are able to win the court position battle, make sure your opponent consistently on the run.
 Move them around as much as possible, and when you do, finish shots behind them where they will not be able to react.

 As you may have noticed from the list, there are certain tactics that can be used for a variety of players.
 Hitting the ball deep into the court and targeting the backhand (assuming that is their weaker stroke), for example, is always a good strategy.

 Advancing to the net against players who slice their shots or hit with no pace is also going to be a successful approach.
 So is placing your shots or running around your backhand so that you are able to hit a forehand shot.